 2025/2016 I.

 The course aims to introduce students into the study the political impact of disinformation though artificial intelligence in EU politics.
 Together, we will try to answer the following questions: How can we identify and tackle disinformation in EU politics?
 What are the current adversities when dealing with disinformation in- and outside the EU?
-What are the AI tools that are used for disinformation in EU pPolitics?
+What are the AI tools that are used for disinformation in EU politics?

 The class debates will explore disinformation in the European Union, beginning with its definition, key mechanisms, and the tools used to spread and combat it within EU institutions.
 We examine both foreign and internal misinformation networks, analyzing their impact on political processes and public opinion.
 Additionally, we discuss countermeasures, including legal frameworks and ethical dilemmas surrounding the regulation of disinformation.